kualko2/spedination/README.md

 ### Example (correct)

-Most transports don’t fail because of the route.
+Most transports don't fail because of the route.
 They fail because too many people are involved.

 We keep it simple: